-Review the current Making Home Affordable press releases when considering the sale or purchase a property subject to HAFA to see if any recent changes to HAMP or HAFA effect you.
-The official Making Home Affordable and HAMP Web sites also provide current and reliable information.
+Review the current Making Home Affordable web site, when considering the sale or purchase a property subject to HAFA to see if any recent changes to HAMP or HAFA effect you.
+The HAMP Web sites also provide current and reliable information.

 Other government refinance programs are offered through the FHA, the Federal Housing Administration, offers.
 The FHA offers several loan programs, some for borrowers seeking to purchase and some for refinancing a current loan.
 FHA loans are secured by the FHA; the FHA guarantees the loan, so the lender is protected in case the borrower defaults on the loan.

 A major benefits of an FHA purchase loan is that it requires a small down payment, as little as 3%, far less than what standard loans require.
 FHA loans do limit how much can be borrowed, however, with different loan limits based on the area in which you live.
 Usually, FHA loans allow you to borrow less than the average cost of a home in your area.